eProsima/Shapes-Demo-Docs/docs/test1.rst

 Second, you have to create three subscribers for squares:

-1 - Click Subscribe on Instance1
+1 - Click Subscribe on Instance1.
-   - Select SQUARE option for Shape
+   - Select SQUARE option for Shape.
+   - Change the History field from 6 to 1.

-2 - Click Subscribe on Instance2
+2 - Click Subscribe on Instance2.
-   - Select SQUARE option for Shape
+   - Select SQUARE option for Shape.
+   - Change the History field from 6 to 1.

-3 - Click Subscribe on Instance3
+3 - Click Subscribe on Instance3.
-   - Select SQUARE option for Shape
+   - Select SQUARE option for Shape.
+   - Change the History field from 6 to 1.

 Your windows should look similar to the following image.